 - Connect your device to a power source and launch Settings.

 - Select General, and then select Software Update (if you don’t see this option on some older devices, tap Software Updates under “Automatic Downloads”).
 If an update is available for your device, tap Download & Install and follow the prompts to install it.

 If you want to check what version of iOS you are using before updating it, go through these steps:

 - Launch Settings from your home screen or from Spotlight Search;

 - Scroll down until you see Version at the bottom of page 1;

 - Tap Version 10 when prompted (if there isn’t an alert in step 4);

-When asked whether or not you’d like your device restored back up again after installing all available updates ensure that this setting still enabled so that all future updates will be installed automatically without having to manually download them each time they become available – unless they’re considered critical security updates which need immediate installation!
+When asked whether or not you’d like your device restored back up again after installing all available updates, ensure that this setting is still enabled so that all future updates will be installed automatically without having to manually download them each time they become available-unless they’re considered critical security updates which need immediate installation!